simon-f-j/Simulink_In_Unity/README.md

-The coordinates of the vessel is broadcast as a string containing coordinates for x,y,z as well as Euler angles φ, ψ and θ defining the orientation
+The coordinates of the vessel is broadcast as a string containing coordinates for x,y,z as well as Euler angles φ, ψ and θ defining the orientation of the vessel.